-Most visitors understandably want to head straight to Hawaii Volcanoes National Park when exploring this region, where Pele still consumes the land and creates even more.
+Most visitors understandably want to head straight to Hawaii Volcanoes National Park when exploring this region, where Pele may consume the land, while creating even more.
 But the celebrated national park is far from the only place where you can experience Puna’s geothermal wonders, or see the destruction the volcano has wrought—provided it’s safe and legal to do so.

 The 1990 lava flow also entombed the town of Kaimu and its beautiful beach under acres of rock, while leaving behind a new black-sand beach.
-Called both Kaimu and Kalapana Beach, it’s reached by walking carefully along a short red-cinder trail from the parking area in Kalapana past fascinating fissures and dramatically craggy rocks, where ohia lehua and coconut palms are growing rapidly.
-They’re used to rugged conditions, as are the people of Puna, who gather in great numbers at the open-air Uncle Robert’s Awa Club for its two weekly evening events: the vibrant Wednesday-night food and crafts market and Hawaiian music on Fridays.
+Called both Kaimu and Kalapana Beach, it’s reached by walking along a short red-cinder trail from the parking area in Kalapana past fascinating fissures and dramatically craggy rocks, where ohia lehua and coconut palms are growing rapidly.
+Such trees are used to rugged conditions, as are the people of Puna, who gather in great numbers at the open-air Uncle Robert’s Awa Club for its two weekly evening events: the vibrant Wednesday-night food and crafts market and Hawaiian music on Fridays.
 The rest of the week, the club sells snacks and drinks during the day “by donation” for permit purposes (be aware the staff will let you know exactly how much to donate).

 Adventurers (or exhibitionists) may want to make the tricky hike down to unmarked Kehena Black Sand Beach, off Highway 137 about 3 1/2 miles east of Kalapana.
 Here the law against public nudity is widely ignored, although the view of the ocean is usually more entrancing.
 (Clothed or not, avoid going into the water—currents are dangerous.)
-Thanks to the 2018 lava flow, Highway 137, also known as the “Red Road” (for the rosy-hued cinders that once paved it), currently dead-ends about 9 miles northeast of Kalapana, at the spooky, ironwood-shaded cliffs in the MacKenzie State Recreation Area, 9 miles northeast of Kalapana.
-Another 3 miles east leads to the scenic “hot pond” at Ahalanui Park (see below); both MacKenzie and Ahalanui have picnic and restroom facilities.
+Thanks to the 2018 lava flow, Highway 137, also known as the “Red Road” (for the rosy-hued cinders that once paved it), currently dead-ends about 9 miles northeast of Kalapana, at the spooky, ironwood-shaded cliffs in MacKenzie State Recreation Area, which has picnic and restroom facilities.
+The surf crashes fiercely against the rocks here; stay away from the edge and watch your footing.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.